-If you are looking for a delicious simple recipe that has a bite tart of lemon infused with lemon zest, then the Pioneer Woman's Lemon Bars are what you're looking for.
+If you are looking for more of Pioneer Woman's Favorite Recipes, then the Pioneer Woman's Lemon Bars are what you're looking for.
+It's a simple recipe that has a bite tart of lemon infused with lemon zest, then the

 But then I saw Pioneer Woman– Ree Drummond make these (who is not obsessed with her these days).
-She made them with a sugary cookie crust and sweet flavor with a creamy lemon filling.
+She made them with a sugary cookie crust, a sweet flavor, and a creamy lemon filling.
 I was drooling as I watched her make these on the television.

 They are delicious as well, but the Pioneer Woman Lemon bars have a thinner cookie bottom that is golden brown and the lemon is more tart.
 This is one of the best lemon desserts that you will ever taste and my go-to recipe every time I want a great lemon dessert.

-I love making these lemon bars several times during the year.
-I started making these during the summer, but hey — the winter and the holidays are a good time to make these as well, right?
+I love making these old-fashioned lemon squares several times a year.
+I started making them during the summer, but hey, the winter and the holidays are good times to make them as well, right?

 How to Make Lemon Bars

-Making lemon bars starts with a deliciously soft buttery shortbread crust.
-If you have ever made any kind of lemon bars or cookies before, this is the normal shortbread crust that is used.
-Then you can choose regular sugar or brown sugar which would actually intensify the flavor a bit more.
+Making lemon bars starts with a deliciously soft, buttery shortbread crust.
+If you have ever made lemon bars or cookies before, this is the normal shortbread crust.
+Then, you can choose regular sugar or brown sugar, which would actually intensify the flavor a bit more.

 This recipe also uses fresh lemon juice.

-For more delicious lemon bar recipes, be sure to check out this post that over 37 different lemon bar recipes in it.
+For more delicious lemon bar recipes, be sure to check out this post which has over 37 different lemon bar recipes in it.

 The shortbread crust will look like a crumbly mess when you press it into a 9-by-13 inch pan.
 Be sure to spray the square pan with non-stick cooking spray.
 But, trust the process.
 It will come together in a snap.